themondays/Dwarf/README.md

 ### Inception
 Hey folks!

-Say "hello" to my new Hi-Res Redmine theme.
-I developed this theme to fit large screens - over 1600 pixels.
-I've used this theme for about two years and it's still in development, all fixes and improvements welcomed.
-Btw, pardon me for some CSS content inside SCSS files.
+Let's say "hello" to my Redmine theme.
+I developed this theme to fit large screens - screens over 1600 pixels width.
+I've used this theme for about two years and it's still in development - it's hard to make it pixel-perfect, so all fixes, PR and improvements welcomed.
+Overall scripts SCSS and JS not really clear.

-Feel free to make forks and suggest new improvements and versions.

 ### How it works?
-1. This theme contain two couple screen conditions - HD, it's between 1600 and 1920, standard and portable.
+1. Dwarf theme built responsive and support HD screens between 1600 and 1920.
-2. Theme transform navigation to sidebar.
+2. In HD mode theme navigation transforms to a sidebar.

 ![Dwarf Projects Index](https://www.redmine.org/attachments/download/15177/dwarf-imac-small.png)